 Cabeza de Vaca documented America's Southern States (map above right) just prior to DeSoto's and Francisco de Coronado's Conquests.
 "Vaca gave them to understand that it was the richest land in the world."
 DeSoto's army would follow parts of Vaca's Florida trail and confirm his landmark observations.

-DeSoto landed his army in Florida in June, 1539.
+DeSoto landed his army in Florida on June 1, 1539.
 In 1540 they circled thru Georgia, South and North Carolina, Tennessee, North Georgia and Alabama searching for gold along their way to supply ships at Mobile Bay.
-They lost their spoils in battle nearing Mobile (flames on map above right), so DeSoto led them north, into Tennessee, away from his ships to prevent their escape with any bad news that winter.
+They lost their spoils in battle nearing that bay (flames on map above), so DeSoto led them north, into Tennessee, away from his ships to prevent any bad news from reaching potential settlers.

 At springtime, 1541, they continued north thru Kentucky and crossed the Great Ohio River into Indiana, scouts explored northward to Chicago.
 Not finding a northern sea there, but a tideless Lake Michigan instead, DeSoto turned his army southwest thru Southern Illinois, still searching for a passage to China.